jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   - **small business consumer** means a consumer that is not a domestic consumer and— (a) that is in a class specified in regulations made under section 113A; or (b) if no such regulations have been made, that consumes less than 40 MWh of electricity per year
+  - **specified person** means a person (other than an industry participant) who is involved in both classes of industry participants that are the subject of any provisions made in accordance with section 32(3)
   - **system operator** means the person who ensures the real-time co-ordination of the electricity system, and is the person referred to in section 8
   - **trader in electricity** means a person who trades in electricity or electricity derivatives, and includes— (a) a person who buys or sells contracts under which the payment obligations may change according to the changes in the price at which electricity is bought or sold in any market in New Zealand; and